Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Renewable Energy Project

 The project gives you the opportunity to engage deeply with a topic of interest to you and to develop your research skills through the support you’ll receive from program faculty throughout the project.
-You will be introduced to recent research and learn methodologies employed in energy and sustainability studies.
+You will research recent energy development and learn methodologies employed in energy and sustainability studies.
 Then, in consultation with faculty, you’ll choose and analyze a relevant issue in renewable energy.
-You’ll conduct independent primary research, produce an original academic paper, and present your results to the class.
+You’ll conduct independent research, produce an original academic paper, and present your results to the class.

 Past student projects: